visgl/deck.gl/modules/experimental-layers/README.md

-# Experimental (Proposed) Layers
+# @deck.gl/experimental-layers

-Layers that are being proposed and "groomed" to see if they can meet the standards for being included in the next release.
+Experimental layers for deck.gl.
+These are layers that are being proposed and "groomed" to see if they can meet the standards for being included in the next release.